deton57/oke-labs/oke-rancher/cluster.md

 On the next screen click on the button
 "Save URL"

-And your in, you can see the Rancher dashboard!
+And you're in, you can see the Rancher dashboard!